 Our latest results are published below.

-GCSEs play an increasingly important role in enabling both universities and employers to assess an applicant’s academic ability and potential.
-They act as a useful benchmark for universities in particular, for example, a university degree course offering a year abroad option would usually require a language at GCSE.
+GCSEs act as a useful benchmark for universities in particular, for example, a university degree course offering a year abroad option would usually require a language at GCSE.

-Students from Wolverhampton Grammar School consistently do well in A Levels across an extensive range of subjects.
+Students from Wolverhampton Grammar School consistently do well in A Levels across our extensive range of subjects.

 We equip all our students with the knowledge that they can make a difference.
 Opportunities to explore art, drama, music and sport are woven throughout the school and with over fifty clubs and societies, there is something for everyone.